 Jim Nyquist likes to use the phrase “inflection point” when he talks about the Industrial Internet of Things (IIoT).
 An inflection point is when the direction of a curve changes in response to an event, resulting in significant change.
-The industrial manufacturing sector is at an inflection point right now, and in his role as President of Systems and Solutions at Emerson Process Management, Nyquist is at the center of the inflection point.
+The industrial manufacturing sector is at an inflection point right now, and in his role as President of Systems and Solutions at Emerson Automation Solutions, Nyquist is at the center of the inflection point.

-Emerson Process Management has $2 billion in annual revenues and 10,000 employees.
+Emerson Process Systems & Solutions has $2 billion in annual revenues and 10,000 employees.
 It’s headquartered just north of Austin in Round Rock and is part of Emerson.
 (NYSE: EMR) They design software (the brains) and manufacture hardware (the muscle) to run automation systems for refineries, platforms and manufacturing plants.
 Some of the industries they work in are oil & gas, pharmaceuticals, chemicals, refining, wastewater, power generation and food & beverage.

 While manufacturing in the United States has lost five million jobs since 2000, in the last six years nearly 500,000 manufacturing jobs have been created, according to consulting firm Headlight Data.
 Those new manufacturing jobs are all in the industry sectors Emerson serves.